-Students explore the Earth's renewable and non-renewable resources and also environmental issues.
+Earth and Environmental Science

 An understanding of the Earth's resources and the ability to live sustainably on the planet is a central purpose of the study of Earth and Environmental Science.

-The Preliminary course (Year 11) develops knowledge and understanding of the Earth's systems and The Earth's processes and human impacts.
-It covers 4 modules: Earth's Resources; Plate Tectonics; Energy Transformations; Human Impacts; and 1 Depth study.
+The Preliminary course (Year 11) develops knowledge and understanding of The Earth's systems, processes and human impacts.
+It covers 4 modules: Earth's Resources; Plate Tectonics; Energy Transformations; Human Impacts; and 1 depth study.

 The HSC course (Year 12) develops knowledge and understanding of the evolving Earth and the impacts of living on the Earth.
-It covers 4 modules: Earth's Processes; Hazards; Climate Science; Resource Management; and 1 Depth study.
+It covers 4 modules: Earth's Processes; Hazards; Climate Science; Resource Management; and 1 depth study.